When Do Cornell Decisions Come Out?

 Bookworms and library lovers can also spend time in the Cornell University Library’s cozy atmosphere.
 Librarians are available 24/7 to help you navigate endless collections and delve deeper into your interest areas.

-If you're looking for a step-by-step manual on how to get into Cornell and other prestigious colleges, take a look at our college guides.
+If you're looking for a step-by-step manual on how to get into Cornell, take a look at our Cornell guide.

 When Do Cornell Decisions Come Out?

-Cornell Regular Decision: Regular decision applicants need to submit their applications by January 2, and financial aid forms are due on February 15.
-The Cornell regular decision release date coincides with Ivy League Decision Day, typically in early April
+Regular decision applicants should submit their applications by January 2, with decisions usually released in early April.
+The Cornell regular decision release date coincides with Ivy League Decision Day, typically in early April.

 What Are the Ways I Can Apply to Cornell University?